 Do affordable mattresses come in common material types?

-All three of the best affordable mattresses on this list are memory foam beds.
-But affordable mattresses, in general, can be made of various materials.
+All six of the best affordable mattresses on this list are memory foam or hybrid beds.
+Affordable mattresses, in general, can be made of various materials.
 That means memory foam, latex, innerspring and hybrid options are available if you’re looking for an affordable bed.
 That said, while various materials are available in general for this category, remember that the value of and performance among these beds may differ.

 Can affordable mattresses help with back and neck pain?